Early Action vs. Early Decision: How to Choose

 What Is Early Action?

-Nonbinding early action is the norm, enabling you to apply to multiple colleges.
-But some competitive institutions, including Ivy League schools like Harvard and Princeton, offer restrictive early action.
-This means you must pursue early action with only one school but may apply under regular decision at other universities.
+Typically, you can apply for early action at multiple schools.
+Some competitive institutions, including Ivy League schools, offer restrictive early action for students to demonstrate strong interest in a school.
+This means you must pursue early action with only one school, but you may apply under regular decision at other universities.

 What Is Early Decision?

-Early Action vs. Early Decision: Which Should You Choose?
+Early Action vs. Early Decision: Which Is Right for You?

 Here are some questions to ask yourself before deciding whether to apply early action or early decision to a college.